Breyta

 Important

 The secret values are important security credentials and should be handled carefully.
-Do not share these values or persist them on a local machine.
+Don't share these values or persist them on a local machine.

 2. Create slot-sticky application settings for each secret value.
-You may choose the name of each application setting.
-Its value should match what you obtained in the previous step or reference a Key Vault secret that you've created with that value.
+You can choose the name of each application setting.
+Its value should match what you obtained in the previous step or reference an Azure Key Vault secret that you've created with that value.

 # For Azure Functions, X example